oucs-teaching/cosc349-labs/lab12.md

 ## Facilitating VMs finding out about each other's addresses

 :::info
 This section discusses mechanisms for automating the setup of sets of VMs.
 However please remember that automated deployment is **not** a requirement of assignment two!
 You are free to manually `ssh` into your instances to give them the details required to get your application running in the cloud.
-Having said that, automation is more convenient, but you don't want to get stuck on it.
+Having said that, automation is more convenient when it works smoothly, but you don't want to get stuck on it.
 :::

 - It's a common problem that a set of VMs need to find out each other's addresses so that they can interlink.